-Like her Bichon parent, a Kashon can be a bit of a diva.
+Also, like her Bichon parent, a Kashon can be a bit of a diva.
 She loves being the center of attention and may cause trouble just to get back into the limelight.

+This is a dog that loves to play.
 She enjoys playing as much as she enjoys being by your side.

 While the Kashon does not require a lot of daily exercises, she is rather adept at jogging.
 She just loves to run!